This post is an edited, updated, and abbreviated re-blog from the archives.

 Too many of us start with plans that falter and do not last.
 Why?
 The answer to that question will vary for each of us.
 But why keep doing something that fails?
 Make a change or an alteration in the plan!
 What’s that saying – “insanity is doing the same thing and expecting different results”? – Well, stop it!

 ⇒ Know yourself.
-For myself, I have found that a specific Bible reading plan with check-off boxes does NOT work for me.
+For myself, I have generally found that a specific Bible reading plan with check-off boxes does NOT work for me.
 I feel constricted…trapped.
 If I skip a few days, and see how behind I am with the check-off boxes, I easily lose heart, feel guilty, and quit.

 I’ve accomplished more Bible reading in recent years without a day-by-day, set-in-stone plan.
 What do I do instead?
 I pick a specific Bible to read through.
 Then I just begin reading, keeping an eye on how I am doing as the year progresses.
 Some days I read more, some less, some none at all (gasp!) – depending on various things such as my time, mood, mental state, etc. At times, I may need to speed up my reading.

 Maybe this seems lax to you?
 But for me, it works!
 I need flexibility, and a sense of freedom.
 For you, it could be the opposite – you may need a more specific plan to follow.

 ⇒ Thou shalt always read the entire Bible through?
 Says who?
 A Bible reading plan does not have to be reading straight through the entire Bible from beginning to end.
 Don’t feel trapped by so-called Bible reading rules or norms!